Loverboy (1989 film): Plot

 Meanwhile, Jenny has come to town to surprise Randy, and has learned from Jory Talbot, a rival of Randy's, that Randy is seeing other women without her knowledge.
-Randy is not there, having received an order for extra anchovies—from his mother.
+Randy is not there, having received an order for extra anchovies—from his mother(who believes her husband is having an affair with his secretary, Linda).
 He escapes the situation before she sees him, and passes the pizza off to Tony, with instructions that they are out of anchovies.
+Tony attempts to fill in for Randy, and becomes infatuated with Diane who flees upon having second thoughts.
 Randy then learns from his other co-worker Sal about Jenny's visit and Jory having told her about the other women.
 Randy and Jory go out back of Señor Pizza to fight, but the husbands arrive, intent on assaulting Randy.
 They grab Randy and are about to rough him up when Harry (Kyoko's husband) realizes that Randy is Joe Bodek's son, as he and Joe are co-workers; Joe had told Harry during a semi-drunken conversation that he believes Randy to be gay, and Harry dismisses him as a suspect on those grounds.
 The husbands then assault an unsuspecting Jory.

 Randy confesses to Jenny about the reasons he agreed to become a paid escort.
 Jenny is hurt and uncertain she wants to continue their relationship, but agrees to accompany him to his parents' anniversary party.
 The husbands follow Jory to the party, where the party dissolves into melee, resulting in their arrest for assault.
+Tony who had followed Diane to the party, gets caught up in the fight and becomes infatuated with Linda, the secretary.
 Jory is humiliated when he discovers that his own mother was one of Randy's customers.
 Joe forgives Randy and agrees to fund college again and Randy finally introduces Jenny to his parents.
 In the post credits scene, Monica and Diane both bailed their husbands out of jail and reconciled with them, while Kyoko decides to leave Harry in jail.